RULES & SAFETY

 all buildings and lock the gate.

-the wooden sound barrier at the South end for this purpose.
+the wooden sound barrier at the south end of the pit area for this purpose.

-10. Aircraft and flying shall comply with current AMA safety
+- Aircraft and flying shall comply with current

 codes.
 A current AMA card is required of all pilots and student

 pilots.
 Aircraft shall be structurally, electronically, and

 - An effective silencer or tuned pipe is required of all

 - Do not start an engine without an assistant or a